codinghubTH/intern-frontend-assignment/README.md

 > [!IMPORTANT]
-> Required to use the React.js or Next.js frameworks for this project.
+> Web Required to use the React.js or Next.js frameworks for this project.
+>
+> Mobile Required to use the React Native or Flutter frameworks for this project.

 ## Assignment Description